Other Disclosures (Pillar 3)

 The Management Committee receives and reviews the Partnership’s management accounts monthly.
 On the basis of the management accounts it is possible to monitor and project the Partnership’s capital resources.

-The Partnership has a Compliance & Procedures Manual (updated in July 2015), a compliance monitoring programme and an ICAAP process that ensures it is able to manage the risks that it faces.
+The Partnership has a Compliance & Procedures Manual (updated in May 2021), a compliance monitoring programme and an ICARA process that ensures it is able to manage the risks that it faces.
 The Partnership is supported in its compliance arrangements by a part-time compliance manager and in its accounting arrangements by an independent provider.

 Given the nature and activities of the Partnership, its risk appetite is low.
 It does not deal in a principal capacity and therefore does not have a trading book.
 The key risks that it faces are as follows: